PennLINC/CuBIDS/docs/usage.rst

 Modifying Key and Parameter Group Assignments
 ---------------------------------------------

-Sometimes we see that there are important differences in acquisition parameters within a Key Group.
+Sometimes we see that there are important differences in acquisition parameters within a Entity Set.
-If these differences impact how a pipeline will process the data, it makes sense to assign the scans in that Parameter Group to a different Key Group (i.e., assign them a different BIDS name).
+If these differences impact how a pipeline will process the data, it makes sense to assign the scans in that Parameter Group to a different Entity Set (i.e., assign them a different BIDS name).
 This can be accomplished by editing the empty columns in the `_summary.csv` file produced by ``cubids group``.